u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started.rst

 Invoicing onboarding banner
 ===========================

-There is another step-by-step onboarding banner that helps you take advantage of your Odoo Invoicing and Accounting apps.
+There is another step-by-step onboarding banner that helps you take advantage of your Thrive Bureau ERP Invoicing and Accounting apps.
 The *Invoicing onboarding banner* is the one that welcomes you if you use the Invoicing app rather than the Accounting app.

-If you have Odoo Accounting installed on your database, you can reach it by going to :menuselection:`Accounting --> Customers --> Invoices`.
+If you have Thrive Bureau ERP Accounting installed on your database, you can reach it by going to :menuselection:`Accounting --> Customers --> Invoices`.

 The Invoicing onboarding banner is composed of four main steps:

 .. image:: get_started/setup_invoicing_onboarding.png
-   :alt: Step-by-step onboarding banner in Odoo Invoicing
+   :alt: Step-by-step onboarding banner in Thrive Bureau ERP Invoicing

 #. :ref:`invoicing-setup-company`
 #. :ref:`invoicing-setup-layout`